 Smith-Bonvillian Hall.
 This building was constructed in 2013.
 It is a two-story 19,000 square-foot building creating the western perimeter of the campus's Academic Quadrangle.
 It includes the Flowers Executive Classroom, a tiered auditorium with 124 seats and state-of-the-art presentation technology for conferences and events, three additional classrooms and three conference rooms.
-Offices for the Division of Counseling and Psychology, the Division of Criminal Justice, the Division of Nursing, and the Division of Social Work are also housed in Smith-Bonvillian Hall.
-Connected to the main building by a covered breezeway is the Davis Annex, which houses offices for the Division of Business.
+Offices for the Division of Social and Behavioral Sciences, and the full time Nursing faculty are also housed in Smith-Bonvillian Hall.
+Connected to the main building by a covered breezeway is the Davis Annex, which houses offices for the Division of Business and the full time Science and Mathematics faculty.
 The total facility provides 34 faculty offices.

 Student Services.
-In 1976.
-The building in which the university's business services is located was originally the Carriage House for Ambassador Forbes, an avid polo player.
+Renovated in 1976 The Student Services building was originally the Carriage House for Ambassador Forbes, an avid polo player.
 This building is one of the last of the original buildings of Birdwood Plantation and is located on the east side of the campus.
 It has been remodeled to house the offices of Financial Aid, Student Accounts, and Information Technology.